tanner-johnson2718/3D_ToolChain/README.md

 # 3D Printing Tool Chain (Custom Ender 5 Plus)
 Repo to hold scripts, source, designs, and config files for my 3D printing tool chain targeting an Ender 5 Plus.
 Also this repository will hold any modifications made to the printer.
-As of current, the modifications will be targeted towards the following requirements)
+As of current, the modifications will be targeted towards the following requirements and end goals)

-1) Print to tempatures up to 300C
+1) Print to tempatures up to 300C.
-2) Maintain a chamber a chamber tempature up to  50C - 70C
+2) Maintain a chamber a chamber tempature up to  50C - 70C.
-3) Custom Firmware and Interface to printer, allowing custom features, more in depth monitoring of harwdare and software, and rapid implementaion of custom features (**This is a bad requirement needs to be refined**)
+3) Chamber Heater and Enclosure of Printer.
+4) Filament Dehydrator.
+5) Custom Firmware, printer interface, and electronics to manage the printer and periphals and to give debug / developer control over all aspects and subsystems of the printer.
+6) Suite of configuration and calibrations scripts to control and tune printer.

 The end goal of this project is a a printer capable of printing higher temp plastics.
 Nylon is the ultimate goal, however PP and PC are possible.
 Secondary goal is simply education and understanding every aspect of the 3D printing process from slicing to the printer interface to the firmware and finally the mechanical and electrical aspects of 3D printing.
-A teriary goal of this project is to house the architecture to refine and streamline the process of modeling to slicing and finally printing.
+A teritary goal is simply a printer, build from the ground up with as many custom features that target what I want out of my 3D printer.

 ## 3rd Party tools used